golint-fixer/ptichka/README.md

 ## Description

-`ptichka` should be run by cron periodically.
+`ptichka` should be run periodically (for example by cron).

-`ptichka` get your Twitter timeline messages and send them to you by email.
+`ptichka` will get your Twitter timeline(s) messages and sends them to you by email.

 ## Install